zcfs/Meteor-cfs-graphicsmagick/README.md

 ## Prerequisites

+There are three layers:

+* This package, which requires...
+* [gm](http://aheckmann.github.io/gm/docs.html) Node package, which requires...
+* [GraphicsMagick](http://www.graphicsmagick.org/) application and/or [ImageMagick](http://www.imagemagick.org/script/index.php) application

+The `gm` dependency is managed for you, but there is still a dependency on the GraphicsMagick application, which does all of the actual processing.
+This is a normal operating system application, so you have to install it using the correct method for your OS.
+It's available from some package managers, like Homebrew for OSX, or you can [download](http://sourceforge.net/projects/graphicsmagick/files/) and make/install it from source.

+The `gm` Node package also supports ImageMagick.
+You can use it either instead of or in addition to GraphicsMagick (see the `gm` docs).
+Usually, GraphicsMagick will be all you'll need, but if you find a need for ImageMagick, you'll need to install the ImageMagick app on your OS, again using a package manager or make/install from source.

-Install the latest release of `imagemagick` and `graphicsmagick` on your development machine and on any servers on which your app will be hosted.
+Remember that these applications will need to be installed on both your development machine and any hosting servers you use.

 ## Installation

-NOTE: Until this is added to atmosphere, use this in smart.json:
+NOTE: Until this is added to atmosphere, use this in smart.json for trying out this package:

 ```js
 "cfs-graphicsmagick": {